transloadit/uppy/website/src/docs/informer.md

 ### `id: 'Informer'`

-A unique identifier for this Informer, it defaults to `'Informer'`.
+A unique identifier for this Informer.
+It defaults to `'Informer'`.
 Use this if you need multiple Informer instances.

 ### `target: null`